 “Organizationally and the message, it all came across very well,” said Wharton freshman Dylan Milligan, political director of Penn Democrats.
 Milligan said he was one of five or six undergraduates who attended the march.

-The trek to Toomey’s office is in a series of in protest of Trump’s executive order on immigration.
+The trek to Toomey’s office is the latest in a series of student-led marches in protest of Trump’s executive order on immigration.

 The letter also calls on representatives to block and overturn the order and to vote against the appointment of judges and officers “who would support similar policies that discriminate on the basis of race, religion, and national origin.”